Skip to content

 • Press and media enquiries

-/Our Services (A-Z)/Musculoskeletal (MSK)/Back problems/Known and diagnosed back problems/Mid-back problems
+/Our services (A to Z)/Musculoskeletal (MSK)/Back problems/Known and diagnosed back problems/Mid and upper back problems

-Pain and stiffness in the upper back (the thoracic spine) is very common, and can occur at any age.
+Pain and stiffness in the mid and upper back (the thoracic spine) is very common, and can occur at any age.
 It can come on suddenly after an injury, but usually develops gradually over time.
-Common causes of upper back pain include:
+Common causes of mid and upper back pain include:

 • long periods spent working at a desk or computer.